rapid7/insightconnect-plugins/chaosreader/help.md

 # Description

-[Chaosreader](http://chaosreader.sourceforge.net/) is a tool to trace sessions and fetch application data from snoop or tcpdump logs.
+The plugin is used to trace sessions and fetch application data from snoop or tcpdump logs.
-This plugin runs the Chaosreader tool directly.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Analyze captured network traffic

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation

 ## Setup

-This plugin does not contain a connection.
+_This plugin does not contain a connection._

 ## Technical Details